strategeekal/screeny_2.0/README.md

 ### 2.0.8 (Current)
 - Split fetch_current_and_forecast_weather() into separate functions
 - Extract success/failure tracking
+- Night mode using schedule displays and blank image running when a minimal display is needed

 Pending Simplification
 - Phase 3 - Display Functions (More testing needed)